Monitor Azure Data Explorer performance, health, and usage with metrics

 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis on large volumes of data streaming from applications, websites, IoT devices, and more.
 To use Azure Data Explorer, you first create a cluster, and create one or more databases in that cluster.
 Then you ingest (load) data into a database so that you can run queries against it.
 Azure Data Explorer metrics provide key indicators as to the health and performance of the cluster resources.
 Use the metrics that are detailed in this article to monitor Azure Data Explorer cluster health and performance in your specific scenario as standalone metrics.
 You can also use metrics as the basis for operational Azure Dashboards and Azure Alerts.

-If you don't have an Azure subscription, create a free Azure account.
+- An Azure subscription.
+If you don't have one, you can create a free Azure account.

 - To create a metric chart, select Metric name and relevant Aggregation per metric.
 The Resource and Metric Namespace pickers are pre-selected for your Azure Data Explorer cluster.
-For more information regarding different metrics see supported Azure Data Explorer metrics.
+For more information about different metrics, see supported Azure Data Explorer metrics.

-- Select the Add metric button to see multiple metrics plotted in the same chart.
+- Select Add metric to see multiple metrics plotted in the same chart.

-- Select the + New chart button to see multiple charts in one view.
+- Select + New chart to see multiple charts in one view.

 - Use the time picker to change the time range (default: past 24 hours).